A Logarithmic Bayesian Approach to Quantum Error Detection

 which implies that the signal values are distributed as $\mathcal{N}(S(t), \sigma^2)$.
 The syndrome value $S(t) \in \{-1, +1\}$ is determined by the state of the system at time $t$, and will therefore change as errors occur.
 We assume that the variance $\sigma^2$ of the noisy signal is identical across all states and is thus independent of time.

-The weak measurement described by Eq.~\eqref{eq:povm} must occur over some finite time $\Delta t$, whose duration will determine the variance of the signal since $\sigma^2 = \frac{k}{\Delta t}$ for some positive $k$ (the strength of the measurement is thus proportional to $\frac{1}{k}$).
+The weak measurement described by Eq.~\eqref{eq:povm} must occur over some finite time $\Delta t$, whose duration will determine the variance of the signal through the relation $\sigma^2 = \frac{k}{\Delta t}$ for some positive $k$ (the strength of the measurement is thus proportional to $\frac{1}{k}$).
 A longer measurement $\tilde{M}$ of time $T$ can be constructed by averaging over a set of these weaker measurements

 where the signal at time increment $t + n\Delta t$ is the sum of the syndrome $S(t + n\Delta t)$ and a Gaussian noise term $\epsilon \sim \mathcal{N}(0, \frac{k}{\Delta t})$.
 The value of $t$ represents the time at which the averaging process starts, while the integer $n$ indexes the set of sequential weak measurements being averaged over, each of duration $\Delta t$.
 Since the average is taken over a time interval of length $T$, we can perform $\frac{T}{\Delta t}$ weak measurements within the interval.